OVS0127/Stock-Price-Trend-Prediction/README.md

 ```
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/blob/main/images%20in%20report/output.png)<br />

 Before we conducted feature engineering as described above, we tried to predict the adjusted close value with simply the raw dataset, considering all features available.
-As the first general result, it is a result that generally met our expectation with an R^2 score around 0.87.
+We used many metrics here, including Mean Absolute Error, Mean Squared Error, Root Mean Squared Error, etc. As the first general result, it is a result that generally met our expectation with an R^2 score around 0.87.
 We used this result to consolidate the process and effect of our effort in feature engineering.<br />

 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/blob/main/images%20in%20report/After_feature_engineering.jpg)<br />